MADUKKA THE RIVER SERPENT

 The Murri Aboriginal family live in the outback town of Wilga.
 Aunty June witnesses a homicide and is determined to find the killer of Johnno, a river activist.

-June’s family: Barney, Merle, Uncle Jack and niece Urara show a passion to save the Darling River.
-Urara’s Aboriginal lawyer boyfriend, Steve, arrives in town for the debutant ball and stirs up investigation into the murder.
-The bikies Bam Bam and Froggy are suspected of several crimes.
+June’s family: Barney, Merle, Uncle Jack and niece Arana show a passion to save the Darling River.
+Arana’s Aboriginal lawyer boyfriend, Steve, arrives in town for the debutante ball and stirs up investigation into the murder.
+The bikies Bam Bam and Cowboy are suspected of several crimes.

 The crime cover up implicates the Wilga police who protect the interests of the water thieving cotton consortiums.
 A town meeting causes uproar as Aboriginal activists expose the water business that has dried up their sacred river.